nicholaswmin/fsm/README.md

 When `state: opened`:
 - Can trigger `push` transition, moving it to: `state: closed`.

 ### Transition between states

 A *transition* can be triggered by calling it as a method.
 i.e: `fsm.coin()` triggers the `coin` transition.

-If the `current state` lists the transition as allowed, the transition completes and the state changes:
+If the `current state` **lists the transition**, the transition completes and the state succesfuly changes:

 ```js
 const turnstile = fsm({